exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Changelog
 ---------

-Currently wee keep our changelog in a single file *CHANGELOG.rst*.
+Currently we keep our changelog in a single file *CHANGELOG.rst*.
 For every relevant change an entry in the *unreleased* section of the changelog is added.
 When a release is created the *unreleased* section is turned into the section for the release, by replacing the section title by the version number and the release date of the release.